bluesadi/Pluto/README.md

 # Pluto-Obfuscator
-Pluto-Obfuscator is an obfuscator based on LLVM 12.0.1, mainly developed by [34r7h4mn](https://github.com/bluesadi) and [za233](https://github.com/za233).
+Pluto-Obfuscator is an obfuscator based on LLVM 12.0.1 by [34r7h4mn](https://github.com/bluesadi) and [za233](https://github.com/za233).

 ## Environment
 This project was developed and tested on the following environment: